Duration

 The historic buildings are the real deal, not replicas.
 John Oliver's cabin still has that musty old-wood smell, and watching the gristmill actually work is pretty cool.
 Just don't expect fancy interpretive centers — this is more about wandering around and imagining what life was like when people actually lived here.

-Cades Cove Loop Rd
+Insider Tips for Cades Cove Loop

 Visitors frequently mention the scenic beauty and tranquility of the valley.